By on 2020-10-23 -

 Many diesels will have covered longer mileage for the same year.

 Scenics hold the road well and handle with great safety despite quite soft suspension.
-There's huge space both for legs and luggage and the three or five individual rear seats slide and tip separately.
+There's huge space both for legs and luggage in the five seater, but things are cramped in the rear two seats of the Grand model.

-The high seating position gives a great view for adults and children, keeping little ones much happier over longer trips than in some other cars.
+The high seating position gives a great view for adults and children, keeping little ones much happier over longer trips than in some other cars, and comfort is excellent over most surfaces.